 Great match and a perfect showcase for all three men involved!
 WoS Wrestling certainly know how to end the episodes on a high each week!

 I’ve seen the posts about WoS Wrestling not pushing the women enough, they’re not on every episode and such like.
-Well, next week the entire division will be on the show as they’ll all be in an Over The Top Rope Battle Royale for the WoS Women’s Championship!
+Well, next week the entire division will be on the show as they’ll all be in an Over The Top Rope Battle Royale for the World Of Sport Women’s Championship!
 Put that in your pipe and smoke it… Or words to that effect 😏

 As I said above, that’s how you show Will Ospreay to the public.
 Do you want eyes on the product?
 You want those ratings up?
 Then let Will loose and do what he does best, just like he did in this episode.
 And while we’re at it, how great was Kirby across the ring from him.
 Their chemistry is great and Martin showed flashes of what he’s capable of here too.